China uses anti-malaria drug, plasma against coronavirus

 Chinese health authorities say an anti-malaria drug is effective in treating coronavirus patients.
 The authorities also report that blood plasma taken from recovered patients has been used to treat those who are critically ill.

-Officials stated that the anti-malaria medicine was given to over 100 patients in clinical trials.
+Officials tstated that the anti-malaria medicine was given to over 100 patients in clinical trials.

 They said the patients’ conditions improved as a result.
 They added that there are no safety concerns with the drug.